 Even though we spent only a mere 2 days here, I’ve already seen so much while in Lebanon and am already thinking of the next time I’ll be back here.
 We’re probably going to go out on the town again tonight, before resting up for our flight to Amman, Jordan tomorrow.

 UPDATE: We just heard huge explosions outside and everyone in our cafe immediately got up and looked worried, asking the waiters if something was going down.
-So we stepped outside to find out they were fireworks instead.
+Seemed like everyone is accustomed to being on edge here.
+So we stepped outside to find out they were just fireworks instead.